rafiulislam89/rafiulislam89/README.md

 <img align="right" alt="Coding" width="400" src="https://github.com/rafiulislam89/rafiulislam89/blob/2383a17a59c10dcfd8f4898b9bb35954be8831c9/IMG_2548.gif" />

 Greetings, I'm Rafiul Islam.
-I completed my Bachelor of Science in Computer Science and Engineering (CSE) with a major in Software Engineering from <a href="https://www.uiu.ac.bd/">United International University</a>, Dhaka, Bangladesh.
+I completed my Bachelor of Science in Computer Science and Engineering (CSE) with a major in Software Engineering from <a href="https://bup.edu.bd/">Bangladesh University of Professionals</a>, Dhaka, Bangladesh and currently doing masters at <a href="https://www.uiu.ac.bd/">United International University</a> .
 I enjoy building software, solving tech problems, and creating user-friendly solutions.

 Explore my portfolio to see my projects, and connect with me on LinkedIn for updates!